On the Quadratic Phase Quaternion Domain Fourier Transform and on the Clifford algebra of $R^{3,1}$: Abstract

 \section{Abstract}

 We study application of the Clifford algebra and the Grassmann algebra to image recognitions in $(3+1)D$ using quaternions.
-Following S.L.Adler, we construct a quaternion-valued wave function model with fermions and bosons of equal degrees of freedom, similar to Cartan's supersymmetric model.
+We construct a quaternion based wave function model with fermions and bosons of equal degrees of freedom, similar to Cartan's supersymmetric model.
 The Clifford algebra ${\mathcal A}_{3,1}$ is compared with ${\mathcal A}_{2,1}$ and the model applied to the $(2+1)D$ non-destructive testing is extended.

+The fixed point lattice actions are calculated for 7 paths in $(3+1)D$ space with lengths less than or equal to 8 lattice units.

-Comparison with the quaternion Fourier transfer of Hitzer and the tensor renormalization group approach to classical lattice models is also discussed.
+Comparison with the quaternion time approach of Ariel, quaternion Fourier transform of Hitzer and the tensor renormalization group approach to classical lattice models are also discussed.